-For example, a site initially earmarked for a apartment building commanded highest value.
-But perhaps after the apartment was constructed, a manufacturing plant that was allowed by the zoning was built on a nearby site, and this made the location much less desirable for a luxury apartment building.
-That is, a luxury apartment building is no longer the highest and best use of the site.
+Finally, there is obsolescence that is external to the property.
+This type of obsolescence is called economic obsolescence.
+For example, a site initially earmarked for an apartment building commanded high value.
+However, a manufacturing plant was allowed to be built on a nearby site.
+This made the location much less desirable for a luxury apartment building.
 Perhaps now the highest and best use is an apartment building that would have lower rents and appeal to people working at the manufacturing plant.